reishaleem/exceptional-outliner/app/src/components/molecules/README.md

 Renders a `Material-UI` `Card` with styling to make it a circle.
 The size of the circle is passed in through the `props`, along with the icon (optional), title (optional), and body.
 It is used only on the public page, so its layout is designed with that in mind.

-### Footer

-Renders a `Material-UI` `Box` that includes a few `IconButtons` and a copyright symbol.
-It does not actually sit at the bottom of the screen; the page it is used in is meant to take up the height of the viewport.

 ### LoginForm

 Renders a `form` using `Material-UI` `TextFields` as well as `Formik`.
 The `useFormik` hook is used to work with the `Material-UI` components.
 When submitted, it sends a login request to the server.